Lily-Evan/Robotic-Self-Confidence-Estimation-Robot-knows-when-NOT-to-trust-itself-/README.md

 **Research question:**

-> Can we design a principled confidence estimator that aggregates uncertainty cues from the perception stack and exposes a scalar signal (C(t)) usable by navigation to improve safety and robustness?
+> Can we design a principled confidence estimator that aggregates uncertainty cues from the perception stack and exposes a scalar signal usable by navigation to improve safety and robustness?

 This repository implements a **first, modular baseline**.